Most Popular Caves in the US: Map and Geology

 Mammoth Cave National Park is located in Kentucky.
 This is the world's longest known cave system.
 It has over 400 miles (640km) of surveyed tunnels.

 There are different tours to visit Mammoth Cave.
 The cave does not have led lights to enhance its beauty.
 It is even possible that a tour guide will turn off the lights so you can see and feel the darkness of its tunnels.

 Wind Cave is situated in South Dakota.
-This cave was established by President Theodore Roosevelt and is the first cave to be designated a national park.
+This cave was established by President Theodore Roosevelt and was the first cave to be designated a national park.

-Wind Cave has special calcite formations known as boxwork and frostwork.
+Wind Cave has particular calcite formations known as boxwork and frostwork.
 Boxwork is almost unique to this cave.
 Boxwork is made of thin blades of calcite that intersect one another, forming angles.
-It is still not quite clear how boxwork is formed Source: nps.gov
+It is still not entirely clear how boxwork is formed.
+Source: nps.gov

 Robbers Cave State Park is in southeast Oklahoma.
 This cave is a favorite of rappelers, hikers, and outdoor lovers.